seasonedcc/croods/docs/docs/cauth-hooks.md

 All the hooks follow the same pattern of [The Croods tuple](/docs/main-concepts#the-croods-tuple), with few changes:

 - The first value carries `state` for the given hook plus some form props utilities when applicable.
 It will be explained on every hook.
-- The second valus is always a single function which dispatches the request or do something else according to the hook description.
+- The second value is always a single function which dispatches the request or do something else according to the hook description.
-- You can pass to any hook everything that you are already used to [pass to Croods](/docs/croods-provider-api).
+- You can pass to any hook everything that you are already used to [pass to Croods](/docs/croods-provider-api) along with few additional options described in every hook's API.

 So keep the following format in mind: